*GER Approved Course

 Intensive advanced-level practice of oral and aural skills.
 Grammar will be reviewed through written and oral drills.
 Conducted in Spanish, this course is not sequential to Spn 314.
 Prerequisite: Spn 202 or equivalent.

 Spn 320: Peninsular Spanish Literature I – 3 credit hours

-A study of literature of the Spanish Peninsula from its beginnings to the Seventeenth Century.
+A study of literature of the Spanish Peninsula from its beginnings to the 17th century.
 Conducted in Spanish.
 Prerequisite: Spn 202 or equivalent.

 Spn 399: Independent Study – 1-4 credit hours

 Content study that is not part of the regular curriculum.
-It is generally offered based on student interest and need.
+It is generally offered based on student need.
 Advised for majors only.
-Prerequisite: Spn 202 or equivalent.
-Area Coordinator approval, and submission and approval of “Application for Admission to Independent Study.”
+Prerequisites: Spn 202 or equivalent; Area Coordinator approval, and submission and approval of “Application for Admission to Independent Study.”

 Spn 411: Technical Spanish – 3 credit hours

 Technical aspects of the Spanish Language, written and spoken.
 Grammar will be emphasized through composition practice of business documents.
 Prerequisite: Spn 202 or equivalent.

 Spn 412: Practicum: Experience Abroad – 3 credit hours